awsdocs/amazon-elasticache-docs/doc_source/redis/at-rest-encryption.md

 **Note**
 Customer managed CMKs cannot be used when exporting backups to your selected Amazon S3 bucket\.
 However, all backups exported to Amazon S3 are encrypted using [Server side encryption\.](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingServerSideEncryption.html) You may choose to copy the backup file to a new S3 object and encrypt using a customer managed CMK, copy the file to another S3 bucket that is set up with default encryption using a CMK or change an encryption option in the file itself\.
 You can also use customer managed CMKs to encrypt manually\-created backups for replication groups that do not use customer managed CMKs for encryption\.
 With this option, the backup file stored in Amazon S3 is encrypted using a CMK, even though the data is not encrypted on the original replication group\.
 Restoring from a backup allows you to choose from available encryption options, similar to encryption choices available when creating a new replication group\.
-Also consider:
 + If you delete the key or [disable](https://docs.aws.amazon.com/kms/latest/developerguide/enabling-keys.html) the key and [revoke grants](https://docs.aws.amazon.com/kms/latest/APIReference/API_RevokeGrant.html) for the key that you used to encrypt a replication group, the replication group becomes irrecoverable\.
 In other words, it cannot be modified or recovered after a hardware failure\.
 AWS KMS deletes master keys only after a waiting period of at least seven days\.
 After the key is deleted, you can use a different customer managed CMK to create a backup for archival purposes\.
 + Automatic key rotation preserves the properties of your AWS KMS master keys, so the rotation has no effect on your ability to access your ElastiCache data\.
 Encrypted Amazon ElastiCache replication groups don't support manual key rotation, which involves creating a new master key and updating any references to the old key\.
 To learn more, see [Rotating Customer Master Keys](https://docs.aws.amazon.com/kms/latest/developerguide/rotate-keys.html) in the *AWS Key Management Service Developer Guide*\.
 + Encrypting an ElastiCache replication group using CMK requires one grant per replication group\.
 This grant is used throughout the lifespan of the replication group\.
 Additionally, one grant per backup is used during backup creation\.
 This grant is retired once the backup is created\.